Effects of a Brueckner-Hartree-Fock-corrected effective mass on speed of sound, conformality, and observables of dark matter-admixed neutron stars: Speed of Sound and Conformality

-The non-monotonic behavior of $C^2_S$ in the BHF scenario is consistent with earlier studies~\cite{Kojo:2020krb,Altiparmak:2022bke,Ecker:2017fyh,Brandes:2022nxa}.
+The non-monotonic behaviour of $C^2_S$ in the BHF scenario is consistent with earlier studies~\cite{Kojo:2020krb,Altiparmak:2022bke,Ecker:2017fyh,Brandes:2022nxa}.
 At sufficiently high baryon densities, the breach of the conformal limit is also supported by existing literature~\cite{Altiparmak:2022bke,Chatterjee:2023ecc}.
 However, we note a tension between the radii of maximally massive stars ($M\approx 2M_\odot$) in the BHF case ($R = 10.4$ km in the purely hadronic case) and the corresponding values reported in Ref.~\cite{Altiparmak:2022bke}.
 In Ref.~\cite{Annala:2019puf}, it was shown that for neutron stars with mass $M\approx 2M_\odot$, if the conformal bound is not strongly violated, the stars are predicted to contain quark matter cores.
 In our BHF-based hadronic EoS, the maximum mass configuration occurs at central energy density $\mathcal{E}_c \approx 1412$ MeV/fm$^{3}$, corresponding to $\rho^V \approx 1.05$ fm$^{-3}$.
 This lies slightly outside the validity range of the BHF fitting function.
-Nonetheless, we extrapolate the BHF parameterization up to this density and find that at high $\rho^V$, the BHF corrections bring $C^2_S$ close to the conformal limit.
-This behavior could be indicative of a transition toward weakly coupled quark matter~\cite{Gorda:2018gpy,Gorda:2021znl}.
+Nonetheless, we extrapolate the BHF parametrisation up to this density and find that at high $\rho^V$, the BHF corrections bring $C^2_S$ close to the conformal limit.
+This behaviour could be indicative of a transition toward weakly coupled quark matter~\cite{Gorda:2018gpy,Gorda:2021znl}.
 Such a trend can be attributed to the large negative values of $\beta_{\rm BHF}$ at high $\rho^{V}$, as illustrated in Fig.~\ref{fig:rho-cs2}.
 Furthermore, the values of $C^2_{S}$ in the BHF framework lie within the $1\sigma$ confidence band presented in Ref.~\cite{Marczenko:2023txe} over the range $\rho^V \approx [0.6-1.05]$ fm$^{-3}$.

 We also compare our results with the $1\sigma$ credible region for the location of the peak of $C^2_S$ obtained in Ref.~\cite{Marczenko:2022jhl}, as well as with the central densities corresponding to $1.4 M_\odot$ and $2.0 M_\odot$ NSs, as reported in Ref.~\cite{Annala:2023cwx}.
-To ensure that the $C_S$ in the BHF scenario remains causal, apart from $C^2_S < 1$, we also verify that it satisfies the density-dependent upper bound derived from relativistic kinetic theory~\cite{Olson:2000vx}, shown as ``KT + RMF/BHF'' in the figure.
+To ensure that the $C_S$ in the BHF scenario remains causal, apart from $C^2_S < 1$, we also verify that it satisfies the density-dependent upper bound derived from relativistic kinetic theory~\cite{Olson:2000vx}, (shown by RKT + RMF/BHF in the plot where "RKT" is used as an abbreviation for "\textbf{r}elativistic \textbf{k}inetic \textbf{t}heory").
 The constraint is given by

 We have used the appropriate density-dependent effective masses for all fermionic species to evaluate this inequality.